mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## What is a `PersistenceContext` and what is an `EntityManager`.
 What is the relationship between both?

+JPA has two annotations to obtain container‐managed EntityManagerFactory or EntityManager instances within Java EE environments.

-`@PersistenceUnit` and `@PersistenceContext` aren’t Spring annotations; they’re provided by the JPA specification.
+`@PersistenceUnit` and `@PersistenceContext`
+- They aren’t Spring annotations; they’re provided by the JPA specification.

-The `@PersistenceUnit` annotation expresses a dependency on an `EntityManagerFactory`, and `@PersistenceContext` expresses a dependency on a containermanaged `EntityManager` instance.

-Both `@PersistenceContext` and `@PersistenceUnit` annotations can be used at either the field or method level.
-Visibility of those fields and methods doesn’t matter.
+- Both annotations can be used at either the field or method level.
+- Visibility of those fields and methods doesn’t matter.
+- Spring’s `PersistenceAnnotationBeanPostProcessor` must be configured **explicitly:**
+    ```java
+    @Bean
+    public PersistenceAnnotationBeanPostProcessor paPostProcessor() {
+      return new PersistenceAnnotationBeanPostProcessor();
+    }
+    ```
+- if you do use Spring’s exception translation
+    ```java
+    @Bean
+    public BeanPostProcessor persistenceTranslation() {
+      return new PersistenceExceptionTranslationPostProcessor();
+    }
+    ```

+`@PersistenceContext`
+- Used for entity manager injection.
+- Expresses a dependency on a container-managed EntityManager **and** its associated persistence context.
+- This field does not need to be autowired, since this annotation is picked up by an infrastructure Spring bean postprocessor bean that makes sure to create and inject an EntityManager instance.
+- @PersistenceContext has a type attribute
+    - PersistenceContextType.TRANSACTION
+        In **stateless beans**, like singleton bean, it is safe to use only the PersistenceContextType.TRANSACTION value for a shared EntityManager to be created and injected into for the current active
+    - PersistenceContextType.EXTENDED
+        - is purposefully designed to support beans, like stateful EJBs, session Spring beans, or **request‐scoped Spring beans**.
+The shared EntityManager instance wouldn’t be bound to the active transaction and might span more than one transaction.

+**PersistenceContext**
-A **PersistenceContext** is essentially a Cache, containing a set of domain objects/entities in which for every persistent entity there is a unique entity instance.
+It's essentially a Cache, containing a set of domain objects/entities in which for every persistent entity there is a unique entity instance.
 - Default persistence context duration is one single transaction
 - Can be configured
+- the persistence context itself is managed by EntityManager

+**Persistence Unit**:
+a group of entity classes defined by the developer to map database records to objects that are managed by an Entity Manager, basically all classes annotated with @Entity, @MappedSuperclass, and @Embedded in an application.
+- All entity classes must define a primary key, must have a non-arg constructor or not allowed to be final.
+- This set of entity classes represents data contained in a single datasource.
+- Multiple persistence units can be defined within the same application.
+- Configuration of persistence units can be done using XML, e.g., `persistence.xml` file under the `META-INF` directory.

+**EntityManager**
-An **EntityManager** represents a PersistenceContext.
+represents a PersistenceContext.
 The entity manager provides an API for managing a persistence context and interacting with the entities in the persistence context.
-  - It does creation, update, querying, deletion
+- It does creation, update, querying, deletion.
+- An EntityManager isn’t thread-safe and generally shouldn’t be injected into a shared singleton bean like your repository. `@PersistenceContext` doesn’t inject an EntityManager—at least, not exactly.
+Instead of giving the repository a real EntityManager, it gives a proxy to a real EntityManager.
+That real EntityManager either is one associated with the current transaction or, if one doesn’t exist, creates a new one.

+**EntityManagerFactory**
-An **EntityManagerFactory** creates and EntityManager and therefore a  PersistenceContext/Cache.
-  - Thread safe, shareable, represent a single datasource and persistence context.
+It has the responsibility of creating application-managed Entity Manager instances and therefore a  PersistenceContext/Cache.
+Thread safe, shareable, represent a single datasource and persistence context.

 ```java
 @Repository